mnezmah/wheel-of-fortune-server/README.md

 # Goals for this project

 - To practice teamwork
-- To create a full-stack-app with iven features in given time
+- To create a full-stack-app with the given features in a given time
-- To learn server-sent events
+- To learn the server-sent events
 - To practice disciplined git usage with correct branching

 # Server Sent Events